 Accommodation.
-Gran Hotel Botánicos,

-Teruel (granhotelbotanicos.com): modern

-and centrally located 4-star hotel with wellequipped rooms.
-Hotel Catalonia el Pilar,

-Zaragoza (hoteles-catalonia.com): modern

-4-star hotel in an attractive turn-of-the-century

-building in the historic centre.
-Parador

-de Sos del Rey Católico, Sos (parador.es):

-4-star parador with views of surrounding

-countryside.
-Single rooms are doubles for sole
+Gran Hotel Botánicos, Teruel (granhotelbotanicos.com): modern and centrally located 4-star hotel with well-equipped rooms.
+Hotel Catalonia el Pilar, Zaragoza (hoteles-catalonia.com): modern 4-star hotel in an attractive turn-of-the-century building in the historic centre.
+Parador de Sos del Rey Católico, Sos (parador.es): 4-star parador with views of surrounding countryside.
+Single rooms are doubles for sole use throughout.

-use throughout.

 How strenuous?
 The tour involves a lot of walking in town centres, where coach access is restricted, and standing in museums and churches.
 Uneven ground and irregular paving are standard.
+The tour is not suitable for anyone who has difficulties with everyday walking and stair-climbing, as fitness and sure-footedness are essential.
 The optional, more strenuous walk on day 3 requires you to be a practised country walker, used to some up and down.
-It should not be undertaken by anyone who is not sure-footed or who has difficulty with gradients.
+It should not be undertaken by anyone who is not surefooted or who has difficulty with gradients.
 Some days involve a lot of driving - average distance by coach per day: 80 miles.